-Introduction to Visual Arts (EDM) This course is intended for you to familiarize yourself with different types of visual arts.
-This course has 16 lessons and 5 Course Activities.
-Each lesson contains one or more Lesson Activities.
+Activities.
 In Introduction to Visual Arts, you will trace the history of art and describe various art forms.
 You will identify the elements of art and examine the principles of design.
 You will analyze the parameters in evaluating and critiquing art.
 You will examine copyright laws and discuss the ethical use of art.

-Music Appreciation .5 - 1
+Music Appreciation

-Music Appreciation:The Enjoyment of Listening (EDM) Music is part of everyday lives and reflects the spirit of our human condition.
+Music Appreciation: The Enjoyment of Listening (EDM) Music is part of everyday lives and reflects the spirit of our human condition.
 To know and understand music, we distinguish and identify cultures on local and global levels.
 This course will provide students with an aesthetic and historical perspective of music, covering a variety of styles and developments from the Middle Ages through the Twentieth First Century.
 Students will acquire basic knowledge and listening skills, making future music experiences more informed and satisfying.

-Music in Movies .5
+Music in Movies

 Music in Movies (GC) If you like movies and you like music, you will LOVE our MIPS Music in Movies course!
 In this enjoyable and interactive course, students will learn the many ways that filmmakers use music to enhance their movies.
 We will be studying film music from Star Wars, How To Train Your Dragon, Lord Of The Rings, and other award-winning films.
 Students in this course will virtually interact with other students in the analysis of music in movies.
-During the second half of this two-part course students will continue to learn the many ways that filmmakers use music to enhance their movies.
+Students will continue to learn the many ways that filmmakers use music to enhance their movies.
 Students will be studying film music from other award-winning films.
-Students in this course will virtually interact with other students in the analysis of music in movies.
+Students in this course will virtually interact with other students in this course will virtually interact with other students in this course will virtually interact with other students in this course will virtually interact with other students in the analysis of music in movies.